vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 Let's start with some very simple XQL: a `SELECT` statement that gets data from the `MAKT` table.
 Exactly one table is returned.
 So the `execute` function returns a LUA array.

-The code shows that you can handle the return data like a regular array-like data object.
+The following code shows that you can handle the return data like a regular array-like data object.
 You can use aggregate functions like `count`, or address a single row with an ordinal.

 {% highlight lua %}
 local myMAKT = con.execute('SELECT top 10 * FROM MAKT;')